 I was debating writing this blog entry.
 I guess it is quite personal but on the other hand I know that it will hopefully help you come to a place where you are closer to healing your own body and mind.

-I have always had my pain on my left side, my Endometriosis pain that is.
+I have always had my pain on my left side, my Endometriosis pain that is, I have always taken green malay kratom products.
 It sits right in there on the left side and is fairly dominant at certain times of the month.
 Those times seem to always be when I am feeling particularly emotional.
 It isn’t so much tied to my period or ovulation so much.

 I have had some very sensitive few days since seeing the Chinese doctor the other day.
 Initially I thought it was because I took many of the things she said personally but the reality is, she managed to hit a nerve about something I have been ignoring for a while now.